 The Chula Vista Police Department announced plans for a DUI and license checkpoint somewhere in the city limits on Friday night.

-Officers will be stopping drivers from 7 p.m.
-Friday to 1 a.m.
-Saturday to check for alcohol or marijuana impairment as well as proper licensing.
+Officers will be stopping drivers between 6 p.m. and midnight to check for alcohol or marijuana impairment as well as proper licensing.

-“Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized proactive DUI operations are conducted routinely,” according to a Chula Vista Police statement.
+“Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized proactive DUI operations are conducted routinely,” the Chula Vista Police said in a statment.

 Drivers caught driving impaired can expect the impact of a DUI arrest to include jail time, fines, fees, DUI classes, license suspensions and other expenses that can exceed $10,000.